nowucca/keithatkinson.party/pages/faq.md

 ## Dress Code?

-- None.
-Wear whatever you like.
-Remember that it will be Queensland in February!
+- No code, but a splash of green would be good.

 <img src="{{ site.url }}{{ site.baseurl }}/images/faq-2.jpg">

 ----

 ## Food and Drink?